 Aprepitant (By mouth)

-Used with other medicines to prevent nausea and vomiting caused by cancer treatment (chemotherapy) or after surgery.
+Prevents nausea and vomiting caused by chemotherapy or surgery.

 EmendThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to aprepitant.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.